michelkana/lendingclub/CS109aLendingClub_Results.md

 However, we did a comparison between the simple logistic regression model and our complex random forest model.
 There is a **20.11% increase with area under ROC curve metric, 18.28% increase in CV accuracy metric and 14.48% increase in F1 score**

+**We fit, cross-validate and test our final model in the full dataset of charged-off and fully paid loans recorded at LendingClub between 2007 and 2015.
+These are ca. 760 000 loans.**

 ## Logistic Regression
 We will start with a simple logistic regression model for predicting loan charge-off.
 The penalty parameter is found via cross-validation on the training set.